 Prior to the launch of the Austin Metro, the Innocenti was briefly available in the UK, and it continued to be sold as part of BL’s range in many mainland European countries even after the Metro’s appearance.

-Although Innocenti wanted to replace its version of the Mini in the late 1960s, it wasn’t until after the company was completely taken over by British Leyland in 1972 that serious work on a new car began.
+So, it wasn’t until after the company was completely taken over by British Leyland that serious work on a new car began.
 The Turin-based company had previously approached Bertone and Michelotti asking them to submit design proposals for its new small car – but its poor financial performance, which led it to fall into the hands of BL, also meant that the promising programme had to be put on hold.

-Geoffrey Robinson was the bright young executive drafted in to run Leyland-Innocenti, and he took little time in persuading Donald Stokes to sign off this stalled project when it became clear that the new Autobianchi A112 was having a negative effect on the sales of the Mini in Italy.
+BLMC’s former Financial Controller Geoffrey Robinson was the bright young executive drafted in to run Innocenti Leyland SpA.
+He took little time in persuading Donald Stokes to sign off this stalled project when it became clear just how much effect the new Autobianchi A112 was having on the sales of the Innocenti Mini in Italy.
 He nurtured the project, which went by the codename P53, and did his best to keep cost information out of the prying eyes of British Leyland’s bean counters.

 New Innocenti Mini breaks cover in Turin